Grade (slope): Nomenclature

-In Europe, road gradients are signed as a percentage.
+In Europe, road gradients are expressed in signage as percentage.

 Equations

 Grades are related using the following equations with symbols from the figure at top.

 Tangent as a ratio

 The slope expressed as a percentage can similarly be determined from the tangent of the angle:

 Angle from a tangent gradient

 If the tangent is expressed as a percentage, the angle can be determined as:

 If the angle is expressed as a ratio (1 in n) then:

 Example slopes comparing the notations

 For degrees, percentage (%) and per-mille (‰) notations, larger numbers are steeper slopes.
 For ratios, larger numbers n of 1 in n are shallower, easier slopes.

 The examples show round numbers in one or more of the notations and some documented and reasonably well known instances.

 Roads

 In vehicular engineering, various land-based designs (automobiles, sport utility vehicles, trucks, trains, etc.) are rated for their ability to ascend terrain.
 Trains typically rate much lower than automobiles.
 The highest grade a vehicle can ascend while maintaining a particular speed is sometimes termed that vehicle's "gradeability" (or, less often, "grade ability").
 The lateral slopes of a highway geometry are sometimes called fills or cuts where these techniques have been used to create them.

-In the United States, maximum grade for Federally funded highways is specified in a design table based on terrain and design speeds, with up to 6% generally allowed in mountainous areas and hilly urban areas with exceptions for up to 7% grades on mountainous roads with speed limits below 60 mph.
+In the United States, the maximum grade for federally funded highways is specified in a design table based on terrain and design speeds, with up to 6% generally allowed in mountainous areas and hilly urban areas with exceptions for up to 7% grades on mountainous roads with speed limits below 60 mph.

 The steepest roads in the world according to the Guinness Book of World Records are Baldwin Street in Dunedin, New Zealand, Ffordd Pen Llech in Harlech, Wales and Canton Avenue in Pittsburgh, Pennsylvania.
 The Guinness World Record once again lists Baldwin Street as the steepest street in the world, with a 34.8% grade (1 in 2.87) after a successful appeal against the ruling that handed the title, briefly, to Ffordd Pen Llech.

 A number of streets elsewhere have steeper grades than those listed in the Guinness Book.
 Drawing on the U.S. National Elevation Dataset, 7x7 (magazine) identified ten blocks of public streets in San Francisco open to vehicular traffic in the city with grades over 30 percent.
-The steepest at 41 percent is the block of Bradford Street above Tompkins Avenue in the Bernal Heights neighborhood.
+The steepest, at 41 percent, is the block of Bradford Street above Tompkins Avenue in the Bernal Heights neighborhood.
 The San Francisco Municipal Railway operates bus service among the city's hills.
-The steepest grade for bus operations is 23.1% by the 67-Bernal Heights on Alabama Street between Ripley and Esmeralda Streets.
+The steepest grade for bus operations is 23.1% by the 67 Bernal Heights on Alabama Street between Ripley and Esmeralda Streets.

 Likewise, the Pittsburgh Department of Engineering and Construction recorded a grade of 37% (20°) for Canton Avenue.
 The street has formed part of a bicycle race since 1983.